-Lawyers for America, Inc. (LfA) was founded by UC Hastings College of the Law Professors David Faigman and Marsha Cohen in 2011 as a California nonprofit corporation with 501(c)(3) status.
+Lawyers for America, Inc.TM (LfA) was founded by UC Hastings College of the Law Professors David Faigman and Marsha Cohen in 2011 as a California nonprofit corporation with 501(c)(3) status.
 LfA’s mission is to improve the practical skills of new lawyers, to expand the availability of legal services for those who cannot afford lawyers, and to increase the ability of government and nonprofit legal offices to render such services.
 To accomplish these goals, we work with law schools, governmental organizations, and legal nonprofits to create two-year fellowships comprising a training year that is the students’ final year of law school and a service year that is their first as new attorneys.

 How We Do It

-Why become a fellow?
+Why Become a Fellow?

 Fellows leave law school with almost a year of full-time work experience under their belt and finish their Fellowship with almost two years (approximately 20 months) of work experience at the same workplace.
 This extensive experience, the skills it develops, and the availability of recommendations from people truly familiar with their lawyering skills are a great boon to Fellows in their search for post-fellowship employment.
-In addition, the experience will help Fellows succeed in those post-fellowship jobs.
+In addition, the experience will help Fellows succeed in their post-fellowship jobs.
 During their fellowship, Fellows will be serving society by helping to provide legal services to the public through their work at participating nonprofits and government agencies.
 Fellows will have been able to sample other workplaces as well: both 1L and 2L summers are available for other job or volunteer opportunities.